HZeyen/PyRefra/1_Installation.md

 + PyRefra_Logo.png
 3. Download and install Anaconda

-4. Form here, the windows installation is presented, while [Linux Installations](Linux_Installation.md)  is provided as well.
+Form here, the Windows and Mac installations are presented, while [Linux Installations](Linux_Installation.md)  is provided as well.

 5. Push the Windows key and search Anaconda3.
 There, choose (**RIGHT CLICK ON IT**) Anaconda Prompt and execute (if possible) as administrator.